-- Men under 40 years of age, with five or more years of service, but not working full-time were more likely to report combined relationship problems (37% vs. 24% of average employees). - Women supervisors/managers, between 30 and 49 years of age, who were working full-time, with fewer years of service were also more likely to report combined relationship problems (31% vs. 24% of average employees).
+- Male supervisors and managers under 40 years of age with fewer years of service access EAP for relationship problems more often than the average employee (39% vs. 24% of average employees). - Female supervisors and managers between 30 and 49 years of age, working full-time and with fewer years of service, access EAP for relationship problems more often than the average employee (31% vs. 24% of average employees).